Legal framework procurement in The Netherlands

 The European Single Procurement Document (ESPD) is a self-declaration form used in public procurement procedures by public buyers and businesses in the EU.
 The European Single Procurement Document has replaced the Dutch Self-Declaration document.
 With this document tenderers indicate that they comply with the tender requirements.
 Only the winner of the tender is required to provide the relevant evidence.

-In a procedure contracting authorities can use either the European Union's online ESPD tool or the Interactive UEA form (in Dutch) issued by the Dutch Ministry of Economic Affairs and Climate Policy.
+In a procedure contracting authorities can use the Interactive UEA form (in Dutch) issued by the Dutch Ministry of Economic Affairs and Climate Policy.

 European procurement directives